dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-11-08-molecular-properties-in-crystals.md

 A further three conditions could also be obtained (two for linear molecules) if the dipole moment of the molecule is known.

+These conditions should not be used if the molecule has acquired a charge.

 In order to determine the dipole moment derivatives some additional models are required to reduce the number of unknowns.

-## Local charge model for dipole derivatives
+### ...
+Local charge model for dipole derivatives

 Suppose that the dipole moment in the molecule at different geometries is well modelled by fixed atomic charges \\( q_I \\) at each atomic site \\( I \\),